milena-allaway/text_editor/README.md

 ## Description
 This is a text editor app that will run in the browser, save data to a IndexedDB database, cache data for offline use, and can be installed as a PWA (Progressive Web App) on your phone or computer.
 I had some difficulty with the app caching, and having to refresh the page to get the proper content.
 I also had an issue displaying the icon, and learned about 'finerprints' in the manifest.json.
 I had to stop the hashing of the image file name when bundling, so the browser would be able to find the image file.
-This was not necessary for any of our class activitiies so I am still not sure why it was necessary here, but it works and I learned something in the process.
+This was not necessary for any of our class activities so I am still not sure why it was necessary here, but it works and I learned something in the process.
+The app is deployed, but I do find sometimes I had to clear the cache and refresh the page in order to clear the console of errors and display the install button.
 This is my first attempt at building a PWA, and I am happy with the results.
 I learned a lot about IndexedDB and caching, and I am excited to learn more about PWAs.

 ## Table of Contents